All about toothbrush DNA testing

 DNA testing process

 AlphaBiolabs’ in-house laboratory uses one of the newest DNA extraction techniques available to get the DNA sample from the toothbrush.
-As with all of AlphaBiolabs’ DNA relationship testing, the toothbrush DNA will be analysed for up to 35 DNA Short Tandem Repeats (STR) markers, making it one of the most accurate DNA tests on the market.
+If we can get a DNA profile from the toothbrush, a DNA relationship test can be performed in the same way as mouth swab DNA testing (fee applies).
+The DNA profile will be analysed for up to 35 DNA Short Tandem Repeats (STR) markers, making it one of the most accurate DNA tests on the market.
 STR markers are specific locations on a chromosome made up of sequences of repeated DNA.
 These STR markers are highly variable in length between individuals.
 DNA relationship tests are completed by comparing the observed DNA profiles from a group of people and considering the probability of any potential relationships.